jbrooks98/cash_back_program/README.md

 `python accrual_payment.py

-A SQLite database is initially created called `accrual_payments.db` to store.
+A SQLite database is initially created called `accrual_payments.db`to store all customer and invoice data.
 You can perform some basic table and data actions using the database api functions in the directory db_layer if you want to change the default data.

 Configurations can be made in `accrual_conf.py`.